How To Get Rid Of A Roach Infestation In Your Florida Home: A Complete Guide 2026

 4. Use a Liquid Concentrate

-Pick up some liquid roach repellent concentration from an appliance or hardware store.
-This powerful liquid can be diluted and then sprayed into nooks and cracks where roaches are hiding.
+Pick up a liquid roach repellent concentration from an appliance or hardware store.
+This powerful liquid can be diluted and then applied into nooks and cracks where roaches are hiding.

-• Cons: Avoid using around children and pets due to the presence of hazardous chemicals.
+• Cons: Avoid using around children and pets due to chemicals.

 5. Hire a Pest Management Professional